michalwmarek/hc50/README.md

-# The Protocol for Predicting the Ecotoxicity of Chemical Compounds Using Machine Learning and Various Molecular Structure Representations
+# Ecotoxicity prediction of chemical compounds using machine learning and different molecular structure representations

 This repository contains scripts for prediction HC50 values (hazardous concentration) using a QSPR model.
 This model is built in R, with RDKit used for computing molecular descriptors via reticulate.
 The best model was trained using 100 moleculars descriptors scaled between 0 and 1, MACCS keys as molecular fingerprints and the `xgbTree` algorithm.